 Kayla Harrison has studied judo with two-time Olympic medalist and 1999 world judo champ Jimmy Pedro since she was 16.
-At age 20, she stepped onto the world judo championship mat in Tokyo in September 2010.
+At age 20, she stepped onto the World Judo Championships mat in Tokyo in September 2010.
 It had been more than a decade since the United States had produced a world judo champion and more than a quarter-century since that champion was a woman.
-While such pressure may have psyched out a lesser judo player, Harrison got in there and brought home the United States’ fourth world-championship judo gold medal.
+While such pressure may have psyched out a lesser judo player, Kayla Harrison got in there and brought home the United States’ fourth world-championship judo gold medal.

-When Harrison visited Black Belt’s photo studio in December 2010, she shared with us some of her winning judo techniques!
+Before her historic Olympic win, Kayla Harrison visited Black Belt’s photo studio in December 2010 and shared with us some of her winning judo techniques!
 In this segment, she demonstrates her usage of the ouchi gari, or major inner reaping throw.

 JUDO TECHNIQUE VIDEO